hmf/mae/README.md

 ```
 <!--- cSpell:enable --->

+The renaming of files may also be done using a script:

 <!--- cSpell:disable --->
 ```shell
 $ tar -c -L1G -H posix -f /backup/somearchive.tar -F '/usr/bin/tar-volume.sh' somefolder
 ```
 <!--- cSpell:enable --->

-> NOTE: Note that if you just extract 1 single volume, there may be incomplete files which were split at the beginning or end of the archive to another volume.
+> **NOTE**: Note that if you just extract 1 single volume, there may be incomplete files which were split at the beginning or end of the archive to another volume.
 Tar will create a subfolder called GNUFileParts.xxxx/filename which contain the incomplete file(s).

 <!-- linux split tar on file boundary -->
 <!-- https://superuser.com/questions/189691/how-to-split-a-tar-file-into-smaller-parts-at-file-boundaries -->